As temperatures rise, so do the risks of food poisoning. Keep outdoor dining safe by following these easy steps:

 - Keep Coolers Cool.
 All perishable foods should be refrigerated promptly below 40°F, so keep coolers stocked with plenty of ice.
 Freeze bottles of water or juice boxes for a refreshing treat that also will help keep foods packed around them cool.
 Drop a refrigerator thermometer into the cooler to make sure foods are stored properly.
 Transport the cooler in the air-conditioned back seat of a car instead of a hot trunk.

 - In-Between Clean.
 Make it a habit to clean out coolers with soap and water between uses.

 - Different Plates for Grilling Greats.
-Keep raw meats, poultry, seafood and eggs and ready-to-eat foods separate; ditto for the utensils used to handle each.
+Keep raw meats, poultry, seafood, eggs and ready-to-eat foods separate; ditto for the utensils used to handle each.
 Pack extra color-coded plates and utensils to help prevent cross-contamination.
 Use different spoons and forks to taste, stir and serve.

 - Stay in Tune with Temps.
 Favorite summer foods can be harmful if not fully cooked.
 Use a food thermometer to make sure grilling favorites such as hamburgers are cooked to a minimum of 160°F, chicken to 165°F and hot dogs to 160°F. Never partially grill meat or poultry to finish cooking later.

 - Escape Expiration.
-Pay particular attention to expiration dates on packaging, especially for raw meats.
+Pay attention to expiration dates on packaging, especially for raw meats.

 - Be Careful When It's Hot, Hot, Hot.
 To prevent growth of harmful bacteria, don’t leave food outside in hot weather (90°F or above) for more than one hour.
-Throw away all perishable foods that have been unrefrigerated for an hour.
+Throw away all perishable foods that have been unrefrigerated for an hour or longer.